BerkeOner/SmartUtils/README.md

 * **TransformExtensions**: Easily manipulate individual axes of a Transform (Position, LocalPosition, Rotation, LocalRotation, Scale) using intuitive `.x`, `.y`, `.z` properties and full Quaternion access for rotations.
 * **SDebug**: Smart debug logging that is automatically excluded from builds, keeping your game clean and optimized while still allowing logs in the editor.
+* More helper utilities will be added over time.

 ## TransformExtensions